Blueberry and white chocolate cookies are packed with the flavours of tangy dried blueberries and creamy white chocolate.

 How to make blueberry and white chocolate cookies

-Add the egg and 1 teaspoon of vanilla essence and mix.
-Add 125g oats and mix again.
+Add the egg and vanilla essence and mix.
+Add the oats and mix again.

-Add 150g flour, 2 teaspoons baking powder, 100g blueberries, 100g white chocolate chunks or chips and mix together.
+Add the flour, baking powder, blueberries and white chocolate chunks or chips and mix together.
 I find it easier to mix using a wooden spoon rather than an electric mixer because the cookie mixture will be dry and stiff at this stage.
-Finish by forming the cookie dough into a single mass using your hands.
+Finish by forming the cookie dough into a ball using your hands.

 Form biscuit shapes by hand, about 3 cm in diameter.
 Place on non-stick baking sheets on baking trays, leaving a space between each cookie to allow room for expansion.

-Your cookies are now ready to be baked.
+Your blueberry and white chocolate cookies are now ready to be baked.

 How to bake